 How long do we need to keep our quality assurance/quality control records for mammography?

-Rule 658 of the Ionizing Radiation Rules requires that retention of these records meet the requirements of the federal Mammography Quality Standards Act (MQSA):
+Rule 658 of the Ionizing Radiation Rules Governing the Use of Radiation Machines requires that retention of these records meet the requirements of the federal Mammography Quality Standards Act (MQSA):

 900.12(d)(2): Quality assurance records.
 The lead interpreting physician, quality control technologist, and medical physicist shall ensure that records concerning mammography technique and procedures, quality control (including monitoring data, problems detected by analysis of that data, corrective actions, and the effectiveness of the corrective actions), safety, and protection employee qualifications to meet assigned quality assurance tasks, are properly maintained and updated.
 The quality control records shall be kept for each test specified in paragraphs (e) and (f) of this section until the next annual inspection has been completed and FDA has determined that the facility is in compliance with the quality assurance requirements or until the test has been performed two additional times at the required frequency, whichever is longer.

 The MQSA Policy Guidance Help System (available on FDA's Mammography Website), states:

 These records must be maintained until the next annual inspection that would verify compliance or until an individual test has been performed two additional times at the required frequency, whichever is longer.
 Verifying compliance implies that if QC records for a given test were found to be deficient and the facility was cited during an annual inspection, these records must be kept until the facility corrects the problem to FDA's satisfaction.
 This also means that records for semi-annual tests may have to be kept longer than the period between two successive annual inspections, and records for annual tests must include the most recent two.